unruli/Diarization-with-Custom-dataset/README.md

 This is often modeled as a binary classification problem:

+Neural networks trained on acoustic features like MFCCs or log-mel spectrograms are commonly used.

+---

+### 2. Speaker Embedding Extraction

+Each speech segment is converted into a **vector representation** (embedding) that captures speaker characteristics.

 y_i =
 \begin{cases}
 1, & \text{if frame } i \text{ contains speech} \\